stefannatu/Handling-large-imbalanced-data/README.md

 ![Image of Data Sparsity] (https://github.com/stefannatu/Handling-large-imbalanced-data/blob/master/Images/datasparsity.png?raw=True)

-As you can see the dataset is really really sparse, and we need to perform imputation.
+As you can see the dataset is really, really sparse, and we need to perform imputation.
 Moreover, for the sci-kit learn models, we can throw out several columns that hardly have any data and the following function does so.

 ```python
 def get_reduced_dataset(dataset, threshold):